HIV is a virus that targets the immune system. The signs and symptoms differ depending on the body’s stage of infection.

-This is known as a seroconversion illness.
-Seroconversion is when the body begins to produce antibodies against the virus.
+This is known as the seroconversion period.
+Seroconversion is when the body begins to produce antibodies against HIV.
 This is the body’s natural response to detecting an infection.

-At this stage, the virus replicates rapidly.
-The person has a large amount of HIV in their blood, and the risk of transmitting the virus to others is high.
+In this phase, there tends to be a large amount of HIV in the blood.
+It replicates rapidly, so the risk of transmitting the virus to others is high.

 Not everyone develops symptoms at this stage.
-Others experience mild flu-like symptoms that go largely unnoticed.
-This means that people may contract HIV without knowing it, which makes
+Others experience mild flu-like symptoms that largely go unnoticed.
+This means that people can contract HIV without knowing it, which makes

-If a person thinks they may have been exposed to HIV, it is important to talk to a healthcare provider for advice, and to ask them about preventative medication called post-exposure prophylaxis (PEP).
+If a person thinks they may have been exposed to HIV, it is important to consult with a healthcare professional for advice and to ask them about a preventive medication called post-exposure prophylaxis (PEP).

-Healthcare providers can order tests to check for HIV.
+Healthcare professionals can order tests to check for HIV.

 Stage 2: Chronic HIV infection

-After the acute phase, HIV continues to reproduce at very low levels in the body, and it continues to damage the immune cells.
+In this second phase, HIV is still reproducing at very low levels within the body, and it continues to damage immune cells.
 People typically do not experience symptoms or get sick from the virus during this stage.